Fisheries acoustics: Platforms for fisheries acoustics

 Fisheries acoustic research is conducted from a variety of platforms.
 The most common is a traditional research vessel, with the echosounders mounted on the ship's hull or in a drop keel.
 If the vessel does not have permanently installed echosounders, they may be deployed on a pole mount attached to the ship's side, or on a towed body or "towfish" pulled behind or alongside the vessel.
 Towed bodies are particularly useful for studies of deep-living fish, such as the orange roughy, which typically live below the range of an echosounder at the surface.

 In addition to research vessels, acoustic data may be collected from a variety of "ships of opportunity" such as fishing vessels, ferries, and cargo ships.
 Ships of opportunity can offer low-cost data collection over large areas, though the lack of a true survey design may make analysis of these data difficult.
 In recent years, acoustic instruments have also been deployed on remotely operated vehicles and autonomous underwater vehicles, as well as at ocean observatories.

 Target strength observations and modelling

 Target strength (TS) is a measurement of how well a fish, zooplankter, or other target scatters sound back towards the transducer.
 In general, larger animals have larger target strengths, though other factors, such as the presence or absence of a gas-filled swimbladder in fishes, may have a much larger effect.
 Target strength is of critical importance in fisheries acoustics, since it provides a link between acoustic backscatter and animal biomass.
 TS can be derived theoretically for simple targets such as spheres and cylinders, but in practice, it is usually measured empirically or calculated with numerical models.

+In the use of scientific echosounders for biomass estimation, calibration of the echosounder is necessary, as the target strength provides an estimate of animal biomass, which in turn may be used for stock estimation and regulation of fisheries.
+This is normally done using objects of known frequency response, known as calibration spheres.
+They may be made of copper or tungsten carbide, and are of a specific size according to desired backscatter and frequency response.
+They are attached with a thin monofilament fishing line, strong enough to hold the sphere but thin enough to reduce unwanted backscatter.
+By moving the sphere inside of the acoustic beam of a given transducer, the echosounder software will correct the observed target strength over the area of the transducer.
+This is repeated for all transducers and pulse shapes as required.